 K85

-For all ultra runners, the K85 is the perfect challenge: spanning 85.5 kilometers and 3,870 meters of elevation gain, the route leads through stunning alpine peaks, offers diverse trails, and breathtaking views.
+The K85 is the perfect challenge for all ultra runners: over 86.8 kilometers and 3,880 vertical meters, the route leads through impressive alpine peaks, offers varied trails and fantastic views.
 An unforgettable adventure for trail runners looking forward to an amazing route through the mountains.

 Difficulty: 👟👟👟👟👟